MIE-101: Lead immuno-oncology candidate

 Distinct from checkpoint inhibitors

-CPMV in situ vaccination activates multiple innate immune responses and antitumor T cell responses.
-CPMV nanoparticles are recognized and taken up by tumor-associated neutrophils and macrophages.
-The subsequent early inflammation phase (upregulation of IL-12, IL-6 and IFN-γ ) recruits G-MDSCs and MDSCs which may be converted to immunostimulatory myeloid cells.
-Reduced levels of IL-10 and TGF-β promotes infiltration by N1 and M1 anti-tumor neutrophils and macrophages and supports their immunostimulatory phenotype.
+Intratumoral MIE-101 activates multiple innate immune responses and antitumor T cell responses.
+CPMV nanoparticles are recognized and taken up by innate immune cells including neutrophils.
+The subsequent early inflammation phase (upregulation of IL-12, IL-6 and IFN-γ) recruits, activates, and polarizes immune cells, e.g. switch from pro-tumor to anti-tumor macrophages (M2 to M1 switch).
+Reduced levels of IL-10 and TGF-β further promote infiltration by N1 and M1 anti-tumor neutrophils and macrophages amongst other immune cells.
 The populations of DCs, NK cells, and myeloid cells positive for MHC II/costimulatory molecules are increased by the pro-inflammatory tumor microenvironment.
 Naive tumor infiltrated T cells can then engage with MHC on those potent APCs presenting tumor antigens.
 These tumor-specific T cells can activate tumor cell cytotoxicity and further expand to effector memory T cells.

 Illustration: Wang, Fiering and Steinmetz: Cowpea Mosaic Virus Promotes Anti-Tumor Activity and Immune Memory in a Mouse Ovarian Tumor Model.
 Advanced Therapeutics.
 2019, 2, 1900003

 Once MIE-101 is recognized by innate immune cells, systemic immunity is induced